 Also, you need to find out if selling only coffee in the coffee shop business is enough to keep the business going.

-From my little findings from coffee shop business both inside and outside in Nigeria I have discovered that most of the coffee shops that are making good sales are not selling only coffee.
+From my little findings from the coffee shop business both inside and outside in Nigeria, I have discovered that most of the coffee shops that are making good sales are not selling only coffee.

 Most of them have other foods they sell alongside their coffee.
-Some of them add snacks like dough-nut, short-bread and other kind drinks like yogurt and cream milk to their sales.
+Some of them add snacks like dough-nut, short-bread, and other kinds of drinks like yogurt and cream milk to their sales.

 So what this means is that if you are not coming in to buy coffee you will surely come in to buy dough nut, or tea or something else – what I call diversifying your income in a business.

 The capital needed to start a coffee shop business in Nigeria totally depends on the location where you want the coffee shop to be.

 For example; the rent for a shop in Lekki will be totally different from the rent for a shop in Shomolu or Yaba.
 Shomolu might be cheaper but we all know we have more coffee lovers in Lekki – a high brow area than Shomolu.

 And even if we have huge coffee lovers in Shomolu it doesn’t mean that Shomolu might make a huge profit if we put a coffee shop there as we cannot determine our price easily there.

 So my best advice here is that you know how much it will cost you to get a coffee shop first and how much it will cost you to buy the coffee making equipment plus all other furniture and electronics before deciding your capital.